ryanpq/flask-fga/Using-FGA-In-Python-Flask.md

 This function initializes the OpenFGA client using the configurations from `config.py`.
 In our application we use openfga_sdk.sync in order to use the synchronous client.
 This lets us avoid issues with SQLAlchemy which does not support asynchronous use.

-## Implementing Routes with Flask-Login and OpenFGA
+## Implementing routes with Flask-Login and OpenFGA

 ### `app/routes.py`